-The primary analysis set for efficacy analyses is defined as full analysis set (FAS), which will include all subjects who (1) are randomized into the study, (2) have received at least 1 dose of study drug, and (3) have at least 1 post baseline HIV-1 RNA or HBV DNA results while on study drug.
+The primary analysis set for efficacy analyses is defined as full analysis set (FAS), which will include all subjects who (1) are randomized into the study and (2) have received at least 1 dose of study drug.
 Subjects will be grouped according to the treatment to which they were randomized.

 8.2.1.2.2.
-Per-Protocol (PP) Analysis Set for anti-HIV Efficacy Analysis
+Per-Protocol (PP) Analysis Set